akegaviar/blockchain-bridge-simplified/README.md

 ### Smart contracts

-Create a Metamask wallet and get some tokens for your target networks.
-This code was tested with Ropsten and Harmony testnet.
-You can get [Ropsten ETH here]() and [Harmony testnet ONE here]().
+Create a MetaMask wallet and get some tokens for your target networks.
+This code was tested with BNB mainnet and Polygon mainnet.

 Run `npm i` to install all required dependencies.